M.S. Nutrient Cycling in Agroecosystems and Soil Microbiology

 MFT, M.A.
 Existential-Phenomenological Counseling Psychology

 Early in life, I already had a tendency to question convention and was especially drawn to the “abnormal".
 In 4th grade I refused to participate in D.A.R.E 's hypocrisy labeling some drugs as bad and others good; at 13, my father gave me Krishnamurti’s “Freedom from the Known” and Becker’s “Denial of Death”; and at 16 I developed an intellectual fascination for psychedelics, tools for augmenting and understanding consciousness.
+In my 20's, I worked for three years as a hospice caregiver in low-income communities, sitting with those at the end of life.
 Since 2008, I have been directing the Riverstyx Foundation and working as a psychotherapist, both venues to support others in discovering what gems may been lying in the shadows of life- the places rich in potential for healing and compassion.
+In addition, I have had a long-standing passion for working with film and qualitative research, both means for helping to more deeply understand and communicate the subjective nuance of the mystical and healing process.
+Publications